The Upward and Downward Paths of the Spirit

 possible to forge a complete personality, at least not at a particular

 point in time.
-Thus, if a person acquires excellence in some respect,
+Thus, if a person acquires distinction in some respect,

 then he is likely inferior in some other respect.